antra-tess/connectome/host/modules/inspector/README.md

 3. **Verify state persistence** - navigation, expansion, cursor position
 4. **Test with real data** - empty states, large datasets, rapid updates
 5. **Update documentation** - both this README and API docs

+### TODOs and Known issues:

+- in TUI, Agents page, agents/{agent} path is detected as drill-downable.
+However, it does not drill down to anything useful, in fact it errors out - "Unknown command: Agent details".
+Instead, somewhere there should be a way to access the *rendered* HUD state of the agent; this will require a new endpoint.